 How much: Start off with one eighth or less of a teaspoon a few times a day until you and your system are used to it.
 Increase to one teaspoon divided over 2 to 3 doses daily.
 Some sources recommend one teaspoon three times a daily to address specific health issues as a short term method.
 As with any herb or spice for health purposes, I suggest you purchase organic cayenne pepper from a reliable source.

 Tea: Start with a quarter of a teaspoon (or less) in a small amount of warm water (a quarter to half a cup) and use a straw to get it down quickly.
 The straw does help bypass much of the mouth.
 If you prefer, you can add more warm water – it doesn’t have to be hot – and sip it as a tea.
 Eventually, try to work up to a half a teaspoon daily.
 If you have a few issues such as a headache, high blood pressure, a cold coming on or even hemorrhoids increase to a few times daily.
-For wound care, use the powder straight into the wound – it is anti-bacterial and anti-fungal.
-It will staunch the blood flow.

 Capsules: If you want an instant effect taking it orally in liquid form is the best way as its action begins to enter the body through the membrane of the mouth.
 Capsules may dissolve in the stomach or later in the intestine.
 This is not a recommended way to take cayenne as it will not be evenly distributed and absorbed a little at a time.